URiem/heritage-housing-PP5/README.md

 |YearRemodAdd|Remodel date (same as construction date if no remodelling or additions)|1950 - 2010|
 |SalePrice|Sale Price|34900 - 755000|

-## Hypothesis and proposed validation
+## Hypothesis, proposed validation and actual validation

 In order to fullfill the business requirements and in discussion with the client, the following hypotheses have been developed: